veebch/hometime/README.md

 # Hoooometime?
 A work-day progress bar

 A physical LED progress bar for the working day that includes information from Google Calendar.
-The bar uses an addressable led strip and a Raspberry Pi Pico W.
+The bar uses an addressable led strip and a Raspberry Pi Pico W. It keeps you posted how much of the workday has passed, flashes when it's time for an event, then rewards you with a pretty rainbow at hometime.

 ## How it works